severeum/go-severeum/cmd/clef/README.md

       * the total amount
       * the number of unique recipients

-* Ssev todos
+* Seth todos
     - The signer should pass the `Origin` header as call-info to the UI.
-As of right now, the way that info about the request is put tossever is a bit of a hack into the http server.
+As of right now, the way that info about the request is put tosether is a bit of a hack into the http server.
 This could probably be greatly improved
-    - Relay: Ssev should be started in `ssev --external_signer localhost:8550`.
+    - Relay: Seth should be started in `seth --external_signer localhost:8550`.
-    - Currently, the Ssev APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
+    - Currently, the Seth APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
 This type is 20 `bytes`, and is incapable of carrying checksum information.
 The signer uses `common.MixedcaseAddress`, which retains the original input.
-    - The Ssev api should switch to use the same type, and relay `to`-account verbatim to the external api.
+    - The Seth api should switch to use the same type, and relay `to`-account verbatim to the external api.

 * [x] Storage
     * [x] An encrypted key-value storage should be implemented